godotengine/godot-docs/classes/class_scenetree.rst

 Description
 -----------

-As one of the most important classes, the **SceneTree** manages the hierarchy of nodes in a scene as well as scenes themselves.
-Nodes can be added, retrieved and removed.
+As one of the most important classes, the **SceneTree** manages the hierarchy of nodes in a scene, as well as scenes themselves.
+Nodes can be added, fetched and removed.
 The whole scene tree (and thus the current scene) can be paused.
 Scenes can be loaded, switched and reloaded.

-You can also use the **SceneTree** to organize your nodes into groups: every node can be assigned as many groups as you want to create, e.g. an "enemy" group.
-You can then iterate these groups or even call methods and set properties on all the group's members at once.
+You can also use the **SceneTree** to organize your nodes into **groups**: every node can be added to as many groups as you want to create, e.g. an "enemy" group.
+You can then iterate these groups or even call methods and set properties on all the nodes belonging to any given group.

-\ **SceneTree** is the default :ref:`MainLoop<class_MainLoop>` implementation used by scenes, and is thus in charge of the game loop.
+\ **SceneTree** is the default :ref:`MainLoop<class_MainLoop>` implementation used by the engine, and is thus in charge of the game loop.

 .. rst-class:: classref-introduction-group